Skip to main content

 How Do Trichomes Create Cannabinoids?

 Trichomes first produce cannabigerolic acid (CBGA), the mother of all cannabinoids.
-Other cannabinoid acids like THCA and CBDA have a carboxylic acid group that is removed when decarboxylated (heated).

 CBGA is produced in trichomes when geranyl pyrophosphate and olivetolic acid bind together with the help of the GOT enzyme.
-When this occurs, CBGA is formed.
-CBGA undergoes a cyclization process where other cannabinoids begin to form.
-THCA, CBDA, and CBCA are produced with enzymes known as either THCA synthase, CBDA synthase, or CBCA synthase.

 What Can Affect Cannabis Trichome Quality and Density?

-Cannabis trichomes are volatile compounds that can easily be affected by many factors, including heat, light, oxygen, age, and physical contact.
 For example, keeping your buds in direct contact with sunlight for a prolonged period of time causes them to degrade at a quick rate.

-After harvest, cannabis growers may dry and cure the product in a climate-controlled facility to remove moisture without degrading too many of the plant’s trichomes.
 In some cases, growers may choose to immediately freeze their buds after harvest to preserve their freshness.
 Fresh-frozen cannabis can be used to make high-terpene products like live resin.

 Extracting Cannabis Trichomes

-Cannabis trichomes can undergo solvent-based or solventless extraction methods to separate the trichomes from the rest of the plant matter.
 Extraction methods range from closed-loop extraction using butane, propane, ethanol, or supercritical carbon dioxide (CO2) to dry sifting or rosing pressing that do not use solvents.

-Extracted cannabis oils can be purified to remove everything but the plant’s cannabinoids or preserve the terpenes and flavonoids.
 The post-processing technique depends on the desired end products, which include concentrates, vape cartridges, infused pre-rolls, edibles, topicals, and more.

-Become a Master of Marijuana
+Become a Master of Cannabis

 Are you ready to level up your cannabis knowledge?
-Enroll in CTU’s online Master of Marijuana training to learn everything you need to know about the cannabis plant and how to start a career or business in this blossoming industry.
+Enroll in CTU’s online Master of Cannabis training to learn everything you need to know about the cannabis plant and how to start a career or business in this blossoming industry.
 Enroll today!

 Luis Cordova